Diagnosing failures of fairness transfer across distribution shift in real-world medical settings: Distribution shifts in real-world healthcare applications

-We then assess whether $S$ directly affects the labels.
-By looking at the graph, we see that a shift on $P(A)$ could lead to a shift on the marginal $P(Y)$.
-However, conditioning on $A$ and $M$ could lead to an invariance of $Y$ on $S$.
-As $M$ is absent from the target data, we condition on $A$ only.
-Using overlap weights to represent the conditioning \cite{Li2019-nv}, we obtain significant differences between $P(Y \,|\, A, S=0)$ and $P(Y \,|\, A, S=1)$ for 24 conditions ($p<0.05$, Bonferroni corrected).
-Figure~\ref{fig:derm_shift}(c) illustrates the label shift in a specific age and sex subgroup (here females aged 65+, 409 cases in the source, 3,198 in the target data).
-We see that the source data includes more cases of `eczema' and `psoriasis' and that cancerous conditions such as `basal cell carcinoma' and `melanoma' are more prevalent in the target data.
-While this analysis is limited due to the absence of $M$ and of sensitive attributes in the target data, our results suggest that the environment also directly affects the labels (indicated by the orange link in Figure~\ref{fig:derm_shift}(a)).
-We note that this analysis is limited to the distribution of labels and cannot assess differences in their quality: for instance, the labels for the source data were sourced from multiple clinicians, while some target labels were verified by biopsies.
-This is an added difference between the two environments (known as annotation shift, \cite{castro2020causality}) that only in-depth dataset knowledge can bring.
+We then assess whether $S$ directly affects the labels $Y$.
+In our graph, $A$ is a causal parent of $Y$, so following our testing strategy in Algorithm~\ref{alg}, we test whether $P(Y \mid A, S=0) = P(Y \mid A, S=1)$.
+(Recall that conditioning on $A$ isolates the direct effect of $S$ on $Y$.)
+Using 27 univariate tests (one per condition, \citep{Rabanser2019-gu}), we obtain significant differences between $P(Y \mid A, S=0)$ and $P(Y \mid A, S=1)$ for 3 conditions ($p<0.05$, Bonferroni corrected).
+Fig.\ref{fig:derm_shift2}(c) illustrates the label shift in a specific age and sex subgroup (here females aged 65+, 409 cases in the source, 128 in the target data).
+We see that the source data includes more cases of `eczema' and `psoriasis' while conditions like `actinic keratosis' and `seborrheic dermatitis' are more represented in the target.
+These results suggest that the environment also directly affects the labels (orange link in Fig.\ref{fig:derm_shift2}(a)).

 Finally, we consider whether the features of the images themselves (designated by $X$) are directly affected by $S$.
-If the environment does not directly affect the images, then $P(X \,|\, Y, A, S=0)=P(X \,|\, Y, A, S=1)$.
-However, our weighted t-tests suggest a significant difference between these two distributions ($p<0.05$ corrected on 22 dimensions).
-Figure~\ref{fig:derm_shift}(d) illustrates this difference by computing the number of images per case in the group of older females considered above with cases labelled as `SK/ISK' ( source median: 3, $n=61$, target median: 2, $n=341$).
-This result suggests the existence of the direct path $S \rightarrow X$ and we add this relationship to the graph (green link in Figure~\ref{fig:derm_shift}(a)).
+Conditioning on causal parents of $X$, we test whether $P(X \mid Y, A, S=0)=P(X \mid Y, A, S=1)$.
+We summarize $X$ by training a model $f(X) \rightarrow Y$ on the source, a strategy proposed in \citet{Rabanser2019-gu}.
+Our weighted tests suggest a significant difference between the two distributions ($p<0.05$ corrected on 1 dimension).
+Fig.\ref{fig:derm_shift2}(d) illustrates this difference by computing the number of images per case in the group of older females considered above with cases labelled as `SK/ISK' ( source median: 3, $n=61$, target median: 5, $n=18$).
+This result suggests the existence of the direct path $S \rightarrow X$ and we add this relationship to the graph (green link in Fig.\ref{fig:derm_shift2}(a)).

-Based on these different analyses, we conclude that the environment is affecting all the nodes in our simplified causal graph, which contrasts with previous works investigating the transferability of fairness.
-Similar results are obtained for the second target dataset considered, although 17 conditions present invariances to $S$ after controlling for demographics (see Supplement~\ref{app:derm_target2}).